Thursday, June 1, 2023

-The post I made about Astolfo in early 2018 is still the most viewed post on this blog, and that’s unfortunate because there’s a lot I don’t like about it, things I said I don’t stand by anymore and may even be completely reversed but what I shall say here.
+The post I made about Astolfo in early 2018 is still the most viewed post on this blog, and that’s unfortunate because there’s a lot I don’t like about it now, things I said I don’t stand by anymore and may even be completely reversed by what I shall say here.
 Or at the very least what I might still agree with wasn't expressed well.

 Astolfo is one of a number of AMAB Anime characters where the Discourse surrounding them has been arguing whether they count as actual Trans representation or are merely an androgynous Cismale Crossdresser.
 However I’ve come to view Astolfo as, in the context of his own time and culture, not Androgynous or a Crossdresser at all.